© Alison Slattery

 Dessert and Old-World charm

 You can easily walk from one end of Old Montréal to another while eating your way through its many fantastic pastry shops.
-On the far west side, Olive et Gourmando has been serving some of the city’s best baked goods for the past decade or so.
+On the far west side, Olive et Gourmando has been serving some of the city’s best baked goods for a few years.
 You can’t really miss it; it’s the spot with the line up outside.
 The chocolate and banana brioche is a must, as are the cheese croissants, brownies and cookies.
 If you’re gluten-intolerant, you’re in luck!
 Cookie Stéfanie, up the street, is the place for you to indulge without worrying.
 Stunning home decor and fresh bread go hand in hand at Maison Pépin, where a whole side of the beautiful store has been taken over by L’Amour du Pain.

 A couple of blocks down is the adorable cupcake store Les Glaceurs and even further east is Bar à beurre where you will find an array of mini cakes, macarons and homemade breads.
-If you're on the lookout for something more exotic, Pâtisserie Harmonie in Chinatown offers several pre-packaged options like sugar-coated donuts or their version of pig-in-a-blanket.
+Pâtisserie Harmonie in Chinatown offers several pre-packaged options like Hong Kong egg tarts, bao buns, and other specialties.